perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 </br></br>
 **exports**

-Define Components, Directives, Pipes to be exported in scope that import this module.
+Define Components, Directives, Pipes to be exported.
+After other modules import this module, it will understand this compilation scope.

-For example, ModuleA import ModuleB, then everything being exported in ModuleB will be in scope of compilation of ModuleA
+For example, ModuleA import ModuleB, then everything being exported in ModuleB will be in compilation scope of ModuleA

 Therefore, ModuleA can used exported Components, Directives, and Pipes in ModuleB.